Lord Strathcona Medal

-This medal is not part of the Canadian Honours System and should only be worn on cadet uniforms.
+The medal is administered by the Lord Strathcona's Trust.
+An Organisation founded by Donald Alexander Smith, 1st Baron Strathcona in 1909.
+Smith endowed the trust with a $500 000 donation (roughly $14,000,000 in 2026 adjusted for inflation) to improve the physical and intellectual capabilities of youth in Canada, by encouraging habits of self-discipline, good citizenship and patriotism.
+The first Medals were struck and awarded in 1923.

 Description

 This decoration consists of a circular copper medallion with ribbon.
 On the obverse, in relief, is the effigy of Lord Strathcona, below the motto Agmina Ducens ("Leading the ranks").
 On the reverse, the inscription "Strathcona Trust – Cadets of Canada" along the edge and "Honneur au mérite" at the centre.
 The ribbon, 1.25 in wide, has three vertical burgundy stripes separated by two vertical green stripes.
 This medal is presented with an undress ribbon.

 Criteria to receive the medal

 The criteria for the Lord Strathcona Medal are found in CATO 13-16.
 The criteria are the following: